samuelabyan/note-taking-custom-keylayout/README.md

 **Future Updates**
 - Keyboard shortcut to toggle language.
 - Building, saving and importing custom layouts using JSON files.
+- Language toggle to effect on the search bar.

 **License**
 This project is open-source and available under the MIT License.